Last Updated: Jul 12, 2024 Value Broking 9 Mins 2.0K

-Traders use the futures contract market, investors, and even companies to get hold of the supply chain and make it available for their production purpose.
-An asset like steel is an example of a commodity traded in futures contracts.
-Likewise, traders can trade in a futures contract like S&P 500 as an example of futures contracts.
+Buying and selling contracts for future delivery of commodities, financial instruments, or indexes is known as futures trading.
+Trading professionals can make predictions about these assets’ future values by using this short-term investment approach.
+Traders use the futures contract market, investors, and even companies to get hold of the supply chain and make it available for their production purposes.
+A commodity that is traded in futures contracts is steel, for instance.
+Likewise, traders can also trade in a futures contract like the S&P 500.

 1. Interest Rates